digitalec/deemon/docs/docs/commands/monitor.md

 $ deemon monitor ArtistA --bitrate FLAC
 ```

+## Monitor and download existing releases
+When setting up an artist (or artists) for monitoring, you can use the `-D` or `--download` flag to also download all releases matching the configured `record_type`.

 ## Stop Monitoring an Artist

 If you no longer wish to monitor an artist, include the `--remove` flag with one of the above methods and they will be removed from the database.